Trust your case to the honest & caring attorneys at Milla & Associates.

 Permanently Moving to the United States with Employment-Based Immigration

-The EB-3 visa program is a United States immigrant program that offers permanent residency to foreign nationals possessing relevant skills in the fields of either professional or unskilled labor.
+The EB-3 visa program is a United States immigrant program that offers permanent residency to foreign nationals possessing relevant skills in professional, skilled, or unskilled labor fields.

-Depending on the Department of Labor’s classification of these skills and how they will impact the American labor market, workers may fall under one of the three different eligibility categories included with the EB-3 visa.
+Depending on the Department of Labor’s classification of these skills and how they might impact the American labor market, workers may fall under one of three different EB-3 visa eligibility categories.

 5 Important Steps Required for Applying for an EB-3 Visa

-An EB-3 work visa is a dual intent immigrant work visa, meaning it represents a path to a green card and permanent residence in the United States.
-For this reason, it is issued only to individuals with support from family, a long-term employer sponsor.
+An EB-3 work visa is a dual-intent immigrant visa, meaning it provides a pathway to both lawful employment and permanent resident (green card) status in the United States.
+This visa is granted only to individuals who have the continued support of a qualified employer sponsor.

-5 important steps to petitioning for an EB-3 visa include:
+5 important steps to petitioning for an EB-3 work visa include:

-- Obtaining an approved Immigrant Labor Certification: Potential employer sponsors must first obtain a labor certification from the Department of Labor.
-These certifications confirm the following: That there is a company need for a foreign worker, that local labor cannot fill this capacity without exceptions, that the foreign worker’s hirings will not impact working conditions or wage levels in the U.S. job market, and that the employer has offered the prevailing wage and provided sufficient notice of hiring the foreign worker.
+- Obtaining an approved Immigrant Labor Certification: Employer sponsors must first secure a labor certification from the Department of Labor.
+These certifications confirm: the company’s legitimate need for a foreign worker, the inability to fill the position with local labor, assurance that hiring a foreign worker will not negatively affect working conditions or wage levels in the U.S. job market, and that the employer has met wage requirements and notified relevant parties of the hiring decision.

 What Types of Labor Can Be Used to Qualify for the EB-3 Visa?

 Once you qualify for an EB-3 visa, the Department of Labor will require your employer to file an I-140 immigrant petition on your behalf.
-Before that happens, your employer will first need to obtain a labor certification from the DOL.
-This certification must prove that there are not enough workers locally to satisfy the job’s needs, while your employment in it will not have a negative impact on other employees or the domestic labor market in terms of working conditions or wage level.
+Before this, your employer needs to obtain a labor certification from the DOL, proving there are insufficient U.S. workers locally to fill the job, and that employing a foreign worker will not adversely impact local employees or the domestic labor market wages and conditions.

-There are several specific subtypes of applicable skilled labor that can qualify employers and applicants for EB-3 visas.
-Skilled workers, professionals, and “other” unskilled workers all have eligibility classifications under the program:
+There are several specific subtypes of qualifying employment under the EB-3 visa program.
+Skilled workers, professionals, and “other” unskilled workers each have distinct eligibility criteria:

 Providing Customized EB-3 Visa Solutions for Over 15 Years

-Milla & Associates, LLC is focused on providing trusted U.S. employment immigration counsel to firms and prospective residents from putting together qualified EB-3 green card petitions to establishing business entities throughout the country.
+Milla & Associates, LLC is committed to delivering reliable U.S. employment immigration counsel to businesses and prospective residents.
+From assembling comprehensive EB-3 green card petitions to supporting business formation throughout the country, our firm is dedicated to your immigration journey.

 Hear From Our Happy Clients